Economy of Russia: History

 The Russian economy has been volatile over the past multiple decades.
 After 1989, its institutional environment was transformed from a command economy based upon socialist organizations to a capitalistic system.
 Its industrial structure dramatically shifted away over the course of several years from heavy investment in manufacturing as well as in traditional Soviet agriculture towards free market related developments in natural gas and oil extraction in additional to businesses engaged in mining.
 A service economy also expanded during this time.
 The academic analyst Richard Connolly has argued that, over the last four centuries in a broad sense, there were four main characteristics of the Russian economy that have shaped the system and persisted despite the political upheavals.
 First of all the weakness of the legal system means that impartial courts do not rule and contracts are problematic.
 Second is the underdevelopment of modern economic activities, with very basic peasant agriculture dominant into the 1930s.
 Third is technological underdevelopment, eased somewhat by borrowing from the West in the 1920s.
 And fourth lower living standards compared to Western Europe and North America.
+In 2020 its foreign exchange reserves were the fifth-largest in the world.